erdemunlu/q-learning-implementation-with-unity/README.md

-# q-learning-implementation-by-unity
+# q-learning-implementation-with-unity
- Q-Learning implementation by Unity
+ Q-Learning implementation with Unity